PokeTrails/PokeTrailsDocs/README.md

 ---

-## R5 Wireframes for multiple standard screen sizes, created using industry standard software
+## R5 Mobile, Tablet and Desktop Wireframes

 Below are the wireframes that we developed for this application, consisting of mock ups for Mobile, Tablet and Desktop screens.
 Annotations can be found on the desktop wireframe for each page, depicting each notable element or component and its function/purpose.